meaghanjohns/WebDevBootcamp/README.md

 # WebDevBootcamp
-A repository for files developed through Udemy's The Web Developer Bootcamp course.
+A repository for code developed through Udemy's The Web Developer Bootcamp course.